Amid COVID-19 outbreak, NBA star Rudy Gobert faces backlash for prank - Local News 8

 Evan Fournier, a Guard with the Orlando Magic and a friend of Gobert tweeted out that he has been in touch with the Utah Jazz star.
 “He is doing good man.
 Lets not panick (sic) everyone.
 Love you all.”

-Meanwhile Utah Jazz player Donovan Mitchell has acknowledged admitted that he tested positive for coronavirus.
+Meanwhile Utah Jazz player Donovan Mitchell has acknowledged that he tested positive for coronavirus.

 Mitchell posted the news on his Instagram account.